Bremer Canyon Killer Whales Season 2024

 History

-Dave Riggs has been visiting the killer whales of Bremer Canyon for well over a decade and is credited with first recognizing the potential of this amazing location as a marine biodiversity hotspot.
+Our team has been visiting the killer whales of Bremer Canyon for almost 20 years and are credited with first recognizing the potential of this amazing location as a marine biodiversity hotspot.

-His first trip out to the area was in 2005 when he was contracted to act as a wildlife observer onboard a Japanese southern bluefin tuna research expedition.
+Dave's first trip out to the area was in 2005 when he was contracted to act as a wildlife observer onboard a Japanese southern bluefin tuna research voyage.

 The expeditions were conducted each summer and covered over 1000 nautical miles of ocean between Albany and Esperance.